Copy and paste the below script into your own website or blog to embed this book.

 Praise for Believe Me

-“The author produces a bobsled run’s worth of twists.”—Publishers Weekly
+“Produces a bobsled run’s worth of twists.” —Publishers Weekly

 “I so enjoyed it—what a twisty, exciting read.”—Sabine Durrant, author of Lie With Me